bentyeh/resources/languages/Python.md

 1. `obj.myMethod()`
 2. `myClass.myMethod(obj)`
    - This statement makes it clear that `obj` is passed into the method as the `self` argument.
+     - Technically, the first argument of a method does not need to be named `self`, and "the name self has absolutely no special meaning to Python."
+[The [Python Tutorial](https://docs.python.org/3/tutorial/classes.html)]

 # Python Standard Library